armsultan/nginx-plus-api-gateway-lab/README.md

-# Deploying NGINX Plus as an API Gateway
+# NGINX Plus API Gateway Demo/Workshop

 This demo package is based on the techical blog post **Deploying NGINX Plus as an API Gateway** ([Part